jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 ## Version Control
 [Git](https://git-scm.com/)
-* I think git has by-and-large won the version control market
+* git has by-and-large won the version control market
 * Used in partnership with [GitHub](https://github.com/)
 * Git is great but frustrating when you [can't figure it out](https://xkcd.com/1597/) (yes, I've done this)
 * [GitHub Desktop](https://desktop.github.com/) is amazing and makes git much more beginner-friendly